|

 ||

-The Luas Red Line is the longer of the two-line system.
-It runs on-street in the city centre and is partly or entirely segregated in the suburbs.
+The Luas Red Line runs on-street in the city centre and is mostly on a dedicated right-of-way (partly using an old canal bed), though with level crossings, in the suburbs.
 It starts at Connolly Station in the city centre, where transfer to intercity and DART trains is possible, and runs west along streets before turning southwest to Tallaght.
-It uses an old canal bed and road medians to achieve separation from traffic.
 The Red Line, which was known as Line A/C during the planning phase, opened in September 2004.
 It was eventually extended eastwards to The Point in the docklands area in Dec 2009.
-The line intersects the heavy rail and DART networks at Heuston and Connolly.
+The line intersects the heavy rail and DART networks at Heuston and Connolly, and since Dec 2017 also provides transfer to the Green Line at Abbey Street.
 A 4.2 km spur line off the Red Line from Belgard to Saggart via Citywest was brought into service in July 2011.

 |